HellFire44/ToxicFumes/README.md

 # ToxicFumes
-A plugin that allows to create toxic regions
+ToxicFumes is a mineacrft plugin that allows to create toxic regions